 Like its state parks, Utah’s national monuments often hide in the shadows of its big five national parks.
 As such, only about 100,000 people visit Natural Bridges each year, and most of those folks don’t stick around once the sun goes down.
-Sucks for them: Natural Bridges became the first international Dark Sky Park back in 2007, owing to it having some of the absolute darkest skies in the country.
-We’ll, that dark is relative: At night, the sky positively explodes with stars and celestial bodies, and canyon walls are pitch black, a contrast to the celestial river that is the Milky Way rising over Owachomo Bridge.
+It’s unfortunate: Natural Bridges became the first international Dark Sky Park back in 2007, owing to it having some of the absolute darkest skies in the country, with astronomy events held through the summer.
+At night, the sky positively explodes with stars and celestial bodies, and canyon walls are pitch black, a contrast to the celestial river that is the Milky Way rising over Owachomo Bridge.
 Gaze through the arch, upward and uninterrupted.